peteroupc/peteroupc.github.io/colorgen.md

        return [LinearTosRGB(c[0]), LinearTosRGB(c[1]), LinearTosRGB(c[2])]
     END METHOD

+<a id=Other_Color_Models></a>
+## Other Color Models

+The following discusses several color models, other than RGB, that are of practical interest.

 <a id=HSV></a>
 ### HSV

-[HSV](https://en.wikipedia.org/wiki/HSL_and_HSV)  (also known as HSB), is a transformation of RGB colors to make them easier to manipulate and reason with.
+[HSV](https://en.wikipedia.org/wiki/HSL_and_HSV)  (also known as HSB), is a color model that transforms RGB colors to make them easier to manipulate and reason with.
 An HSV color consists of three components, in the following order:

-- _Hue_, or angle in the color wheel, which is in radians and is 0 or greater and less than 2&pi; (from red at 0 to yellow to green to cyan to blue to magenta to red).
+- _Hue_, or angle in the color wheel, is in radians and is 0 or greater and less than 2&pi; (from red at 0 to yellow to green to cyan to blue to magenta to red).
-- _Saturation_, the distance of the color from gray and white (but not necessarily from black), which is 0 or greater and 1 or less.
+- _Saturation_, the distance of the color from gray and white (but not necessarily from black), is 0 or greater and 1 or less.
-- A component variously called "value" or "brightness", which is the distance of the color from black and is 0 or greater and 1 or less.
+- A component variously called "value" or "brightness" is the distance of the color from black and is 0 or greater and 1 or less.

 The following pseudocode converts colors between RGB and HSV.
 Each RGB color is in 0-1 format.
-Note that for best results, the methods given below need to use [_linearized RGB_ colors](#sRGB_and_Linearized_RGB).
+The transformation is independent of RGB color space, but should be done using [_linearized RGB_ colors](#sRGB_and_Linearized_RGB).

     METHOD RgbToHsv(rgb)
         mx=Max3(rgb[0],rgb[1],rgb[2])